 In an instance where an item of surplus inventory is determined by the Director or Fiscal Officer to have unusual, historic or artistic value such items may be referred to the Board for determination of value which determination may include the services of a professional appraiser or outside expert opinion.

-*The Department Manager and Library Manager who declare an item to be surplus, the Director, Fiscal Officer, Deputy Director, Finance staff, members of the Board of Trustees and immediate family members of the above, are not permitted to purchase or otherwise acquire that item(s)
+*The Department Manager and Library Manager who declare an item to be surplus, Executive Team staff, Finance staff, members of the Board of Trustees and immediate family members of the above, are not permitted to purchase or otherwise acquire that item(s)